 Businesses will need programmers and analysts to develop these speedy analytics applications and interpret the data.
 That’s where data science graduates come in.

 3. Retailers that Rely on Big Data will Thrive

 According to Forrester, more businesses will switch from predictive to prescriptive analytics.
 Instead of relying on intuition, opinion, and instinct to solve problems, they’ll use insights from big data and artificial intelligence to align themselves with how customers browse, buy and pay for products.

 Forrester’s recommendations are for companies to learn from accomplished brands and start where AI and big data will have the greatest impact, essentially taking a big leap forward to catch up with the competition.
 A qualified data analyst is the perfect person to help these companies make the most of their data.

 4. The Future of Big Data Starts with Education

 As the demand for data insights increases, organizations of all types will need competent, educated analysts to meet their needs.
 According to the Bureau of Labor Statistics, most big data analysts have at least a master’s degree.

-Elmhurst College’s Masters in Data Science may be the perfect program for students looking for a unique educational experience that can lead to a successful analytics career.
+Elmhurst University’s Masters in Data Science may be the perfect program for students looking for a unique educational experience that can lead to a successful analytics career.
 The online format provides complete flexibility, allowing students to earn their degree without disrupting the rest of their life.
 Yet Elmhurst’s program directors, networking opportunities and online study structure allows students to develop the same sorts of relationships that on-campus programs provide.

 Interested in Learning More?